This lesson provides an overview on importing your student roster data into DnA.

 - Student Middle Name

-- This often occurs because traditional alphanumeric grades are provided to Illuminate.
-For example, in the incoming data file grade levels are provided as K, 1, 2, … 12.
-For import into Illuminate, the Grade Level ID must align to the specific codes provided in the data specification.
+This often occurs because traditional alphanumeric grades are provided to DnA.
+For example, in the incoming data file grade levels are provided as K, 1, 2, ...12.
+For import into DnA, the Grade Level ID must align to the specific codes provided in the data specification.
 If the Grade Level IDs are not provided in the correct format as required for import, student grade levels will be out of alignment.
 There are only two options to properly align student grade levels: provide the data as required according to the spec or introduce a transformation to the Grade Level ID field in the import configuration.

-- By default, the only way that students are removed from a class is if they are properly exited from a class.
+By default, the only way that students are removed from a class is if they are properly exited from a class.
 In some instances, a roster record is provided with an entry date and then subsequently, the roster record is completely removed from the roster file and there is no exit date provided.
 The record is simply no longer sent for import.
-This happens because a student’s record may be deleted from the SIS or a student’s schedule was changed and the exit was not necessary in the SIS.
-In these instances, the students are never exited from the class in Illuminate since the Exit Date is not provided.
-The solution for this is to enable “no show” handling in Illuminate.
+This happens because a students record may be deleted from the SIS or a students schedule was changed and the exit was not necessary in the SIS.
+In these instances, the students are never exited from the class in DnA since the Exit Date is not provided.
+The solution for this is to enable no-show handling in DnA.